 - (2) Lawyers who are not members of the bar of this Court shall not be permitted to engage in general practice in this District.
-For purposes of this rule, the filing of more than three motions to appear pro hac vice within a 365-day period in separate representations before the Courts of this District shall be presumed to be a "general practice."
-Upon written motion and for good cause shown the Court may waive or modify this prohibition. - (3) The pro hac vice motion shall designate at least one member of the bar of this Court and who is authorized to file through the Court's electronic filing system, with whom the Court and opposing counsel may readily communicate regarding the conduct of the case, upon whom filings shall be served, and who shall be required to electronically file and serve all documents and things that may be filed and served electronically, and who shall be responsible for filing and serving documents in compliance with the CM/ECF Administrative Procedures.
+For purposes of this rule, the filing of more than three motions to appear pro hac vice within a 365-day period in separate cases before the Courts of this District shall be presumed to be a "general practice."
+Upon written motion and for good cause shown the Court may waive or modify this prohibition. - (3) A pro hac vice motion shall conform to the form provided for these purposes on the Court's website and designate at least one member of the bar of this Court who is authorized to file through the Court's electronic filing system, with whom the Court and opposing counsel may readily communicate regarding the conduct of the case, upon whom filings shall be served, and who shall be required to electronically file and serve all documents and things that may be filed and served electronically, and who shall be responsible for filing and serving documents in compliance with the CM/ECF Administrative Procedures.
 See Section 2B of the CM/ECF Administrative Procedures.
 The pro hac vice motion must be accompanied by a written statement consenting to the designation, and the address and telephone number of the named designee(s).
-Upon written motion and for good cause shown the Court may waive or modify the requirements of such designation. - (c) Appearance Ad Hoc.
+Upon written motion and for good cause shown the Court may waive or modify the requirements of such designation. - (4) An attorney admitted pro hac vice for one or more parties may appear on behalf of additional parties in the same case by filing a Notice of Appearance Pro Hac Vice.
+No additional appearance fee is required.
+The Notice must state that all information provided in support of the initial pro hac vice motion remains current and correct, including the sponsoring co-counsel.
+If any such information has changed since the filing of the initial pro hac vice motion, the attorney may not use the notice procedure set forth herein and must instead repeat the process described in paragraphs (1) and (3) above. - (c) Appearance Ad Hoc.
 An attorney acting on behalf of this Court's Volunteer Attorney Program may, upon written motion and by leave of court, be permitted to appear for an individual proceeding pro se in a civil matter for the sole purpose of assisting in the discovery process.
 If the appearance is permitted, when its purpose has been completed the attorney shall give notice to the Court, the pro se civil litigant, and opposing counsel that the ad hoc appearance is terminated. - (d) Government Attorneys.
 Any full-time United States Attorney, Assistant United States Attorney, Federal Public Defender and Assistant Federal Public Defender and attorney employed full time by and representing the United States government, or any agency thereof, and any Attorney General and Assistant Attorney General of the State of Florida may appear and participate in particular actions or proceedings on behalf of the attorney's employer in the attorney's official capacity without petition for admission.
 Any attorney so appearing is subject to all rules of this Court.

 Effective December 1, 1994.
 Amended effective Jan.
-1, 1996; April 15, 2007; April 15, 2010; December 1, 2014; December 1, 2015; December 1, 2017; December 3, 2018.
+1, 1996; April 15, 2007; April 15, 2010; December 1, 2014; December 1, 2015; December 1, 2017; December 3, 2018; December 1, 2022.